-Cancers Chronic exposure to air pollution is associated with an increased risk of lung cancer, but also of cancers associated with other organ systems.
+Chronic exposure to air pollution is associated with an increased risk of lung cancer, but also of cancers associated with other organ systems.
 Links have been found to liver carcinoma, gastric cancer, colorectal cancer, bladder cancer, breast cancer, prostate cancer, kidney cancer, leukaemia and others.
 Many air pollutants generate reactive oxygen free radicals that can damage DNA, which could be a cellular trigger for cancer.
 In addition, air pollution promotes tumours by triggering existing DNA mutations.

 In 2013, ambient air pollution and particulate matter were classified as group 1 carcinogens for lung cancer by the International Agency for Research on Cancer (IARC).
 It is therefore not surprising that associations continue to be reported for cancers, especially in the lung - the site of highest exposure.
-A recent study using longer-term Taiwan nationwide cancer registry data reported that the increase in annual ambient/background $PM{2.5}$ concentrations since 1968 was associated with increase in annual age-adjusted lung cancer (adenocarcinoma) incidence, especially in women, non-smokers, people aged above 65 and those with EGFR mutation, a genetic mutation commonly found in non-smokers.
-80 The mechanistic basis for this association has recently been proposed by Hill and colleagues, 81 who found a significant association between $PM{2.5}$ concentrations and the incidence of lung cancer for 32,957 EGFR-driven lung cancer cases in four within-country cohorts.
-Modelling this association in the mouse suggests that it is the capacity of particulate matter to induce inflammation, rather than direct effects on DNA, that underlies this association.
-81 Susceptibility to infection gh the RCP's 2016 report 2 did not highlight the effect of outdoor air pollution on tibility to infection, there is clear epidemiological and mechanistic evidence that air on increases infection risk.
-For example, a recent study from Andersen and colleagues ed COVID-19 outcomes in all Danish residents 30 years or older who resided in ark on 1 March 2020 until 26 April 2021, and found strong positive associations with -19 incidence/deaths and long-term exposure to $PM{2.5}^{82}$ This association is supported echanistic study which showed that exposure of airway cells to PM{10} in the laboratory see expression of the receptor used by SARS-CoV-2 to infect cells, and thereby the susceptibility to infection.
-83 For pneumonia, a study of 445,473 adults recruited UK Biobank by Wang and colleagues reported increased risk for each interquartile ncrease in $PM{2.5}$, PM{10} and $NO{2^{2}}$ especially in those who smoked.
-84 For new-onset and ed lower airway infections, Zhang and colleagues using data from 23,912 participants Danish Nurse Cohort reported that, over a 21-year follow-up period, there were strong ations between long-term exposure (3 years) to all three outdoor air pollutants.
-85
+A recent study using longer-term Taiwan nationwide cancer registry data reported that the increase in annual ambient/background PM{3.5} concentrations since 1968 was associated with increase in annual age-adjusted lung cancer (adenocarcinoma) incidence, especially in women, non-smokers, people aged above 65 and those with EGFR mutation, a genetic mutation commonly found in non-smokers.80 The mechanistic basis for this association has recently been proposed by Hill and colleagues,81 who found a significant association between PM25 concentrations and the incidence of lung cancer for 32,957 EGFRdriven lung cancer cases in four within-country cohorts.
+Modelling this association in the mouse suggests that it is the capacity of particulate matter to induce inflammation, rather than direct effects on DNA, that underlies this association.81

+Susceptibility to infection

+Although the RCP's 2016 report2 did not highlight the effect of outdoor air pollution on susceptibility to infection, there is clear epidemiological and mechanistic evidence that air pollution increases infection risk.
+For example, a recent study from Andersen and colleagues followed COVID-19 outcomes in all Danish residents 30 years or older who resided in Denmark on 1 March 2020 until 26 April 2021, and found strong positive associations with COVID-19 incidence/deaths and long-term exposure to PM{25}^{82} This association is supported by a mechanistic study which showed that exposure of airway cells to PM10 in the laboratory increases expression of the receptor used by SARS-CoV-2 to infect cells, and thereby increases susceptibility to infection.83 For pneumonia, a study of 445,473 adults recruited to the UK Biobank by Wang and colleagues reported increased risk for each interguartile range increase in PM{2.5}, PM10 and NO3, especially in those who smoked.84 For new-onset and repeated lower airway infections, Zhang and colleagues using data from 23,912 participants in the Danish Nurse Cohort reported that, over a 21-year follow-up period, there were strong associations between long-term exposure (3 years) to all three outdoor air pollutants.85